fedluc/qupled/src/qupled/native/tests/schemes/SCHEMES_TEST_PLAN.md

 - Assert both correctness and shape/invariant contracts.
 - Validate error paths as rigorously as success paths.

+## Test granularity strategy

+- Default to one test per behavior (pytest-style), even in C++.
+- Prefer one test per public method branch (success, invalid input, boundary case).
+- Keep each test focused on a single failure reason for faster diagnosis.
+- Group assertions only when they describe one inseparable behavior and share expensive setup.
+- For expensive solver setup, keep granular assertions but reuse local fixtures/helpers to avoid duplication.

 ## What to do with private methods

 Recommended policy: